KokorikoFC/tiendaConReact/README.md

 * **Notifications:** `react-toastify` for displaying toast notifications
 * **Data Storage:** Product data stored in a `JSON` file

-(Once you provide the full project structure, we can add more specific dependencies.)

 ## Main Components